ethereum/dapp-styles/README.md

 ### Mixins

-When you use the less version, of the framework then you will be able to use all its LESS mixins including the LESSHAT mixins (https://github.com/madebysource/lesshat, which are used by the dapp-styles) in your own LESS files.
+When you use the less version of the framework you will be able to use all its LESS mixins including the LESSHAT mixins (https://github.com/madebysource/lesshat, which are used by the dapp-styles) in your own LESS files.

 ### Elements